taivlam/cps218/assignment-ch-1.md

         * Personally, I would consider running Parrot Home on bare metal as the host OS, and then use Kali Linux either as a VM or booting live from a USB device.

 ## Question 19
-> When Linux is hosted within a container on a cloud provider, what cloud delivery model is being used?<br>
+> When Linux is hosted within a container on a cloud provider, what cloud delivery model is being used?
+>
 > a.
 IaaS<br>
 > b.
 PaaS<br>
 > c.
 XaaS<br>